nasa-petal/search-engine/README.md

 `scibert-ml.ipynb` faster SciBERT classifier, takes less time to train and generate predictions than `transformers-zs-nli-and-scibert.ipynb` most likely due to smaller max_token_length and no k-fold cross validation.
 Adapted from original work by Venelin Valkov: https://curiousily.com/posts/multi-label-text-classification-with-bert-and-pytorch-lightning/

 `LOTClass` folder contains the [github repo](https://github.com/yumeng5/LOTClass) for the LOTClass implementation.
+Adapted from original work by Meng, Yu and Zhang, Yunyi and Huang, Jiaxin and Xiong, Chenyan and Ji, Heng and Zhang, Chao and Han, Jiawei.
 The `petal.sh` file inside the folder will build the model and produce the test output.
 Creating the dataset viewing output can be done using the `LOTClass.ipynb` file.
 This model requires a GPU and is still in development phase.

 ## How to Use